Leena Kumari 10 Min Read

 Asha Bhupender Charitable Trust and the Role of Healing Environments

-Asha Bhupender Charitable Trust is grounded in the understanding that mental health recovery is not achieved through isolated interventions, rigid systems, or short-term fixes.
+Asha Bhupender Charitable Trust is grounded in the understanding that mental health recovery is not achieved through isolated interventions.
 Recovery unfolds within environments that feel safe, compassionate, and human.

-For support, collaboration, or guidance, the Trust can be reached at:
+For support, the Trust can be reached at:

 Email: info@ashabhupendertrust.org